wkye/personal-website/content/blog/2022-11-14-Reproducibility-Reproducibility-Reproducibility-Data-Science/index.md

 # Notebook

-Notebooks aren’t good for everything, but they are useful for a lot of things.
-I use notebooks to write most of my blogs (see nbconvert and example notebook) and to do some quick development.
-And when/if necessary I elevate my notebook code to a package.
+Notebooks aren’t perfect, but they are useful for a lot of things.
+I use notebooks to write most of my blogs (see[hugo_nb_exporter](https://github.com/jbandlow/nb_hugo_exporter) and [example blog](https://williamkye.com/blog/leaving-academia/)) and to do some quick development.
+And when/if necessary I elevate my code from notebook form to a package.

 The key for me to be able to work quickly and efficiently is an optimized jupyter setup.
 Whether I need to switch between projects (and thus virtual environments) to see how I did things in the past or whether I need to quickly update a package, I need a centralized way to do development.
 I’ve found that leveraging jupyter kernels allows me to do so.
 I have a base folder where jupyter is installed then I switch between project kernels within the UI to allow me to also easily switch between projects